-- 1. How will the e-Manifest system allow for corrections?
+1. How does the e-Manifest system allow for corrections?
 Who can correct a manifest?

-EPA is implementing a manifest data corrections process that will enable any interested person to submit data corrections at any time after the receiving facility copy and data have been entered in the system.
-This data corrections process is projected to be available electronically to registered system users in the fall of 2018.
-When implemented, it will work in the following manner.
+EPA has implemented a manifest data corrections process that enables any interested person to submit data corrections at any time after the receiving facility copy and data have been entered in the system.
+It is available to e-Manifest registered system users and works in the following manner.

 EPA has determined categorically that manifests are not subject to CBI claims.
 See 40 CFR 260.2(c).
 For many years, a number of authorized states have been disclosing their manifests and manifest data freely to the public upon request, and have not subjected these public requests for data to CBI scrutiny.
 Since manifest data have been and will remain freely available from those states, EPA is not according CBI status to manifest data.
 Therefore, it is not necessary to establish any formal process for addressing CBI issues in e-Manifest.

-- 3. Will EPA prioritize processing of certain manifests over others?
+3. Does EPA prioritize processing of certain manifests over others?

-No. Once EPA establishes that a submitted document is a valid manifest submission eligible for inclusion in e-Manifest, there will be no priority in the processing of manifests.
-Manifests including federal RCRA wastes will have the same priority as manifests involving state-only regulated wastes that require a manifest under state law.
+No. Once EPA has established that a submitted document is a valid manifest submission eligible for inclusion in e-Manifest, there are no priority in the processing of manifests.
+Manifests including federal RCRA wastes have the same priority as manifests involving state-only regulated wastes that require a manifest under state law.

-EPA acknowledges, however, that in early implementation of e-Manifest, there may be a lag in processing time for certain paper manifests, such as paper manifests mailed to EPA.
+EPA acknowledges, however, that in early implementation of e-Manifest, there may be a lag in processing time for certain paper manifests, such as paper that require processing.

 EPA will not publicly disclose through the e-Manifest system certain information from manifests involving P-List and U-List RCRA wastes if they are included on the Department of Homeland Security (DHS)’s Chemicals of Interest list found at the appendix to 6 CFR part 27.
 These data would not be available for disclosure to the public under a Freedom of Information Act (FOIA) request.